-- What is the consultant's area of expertise? - Has the consultant ever completed a business plan or a succession plan? - Does the consultant's area of expertise match what you want them to do for you? - Has the consultant done similar work with business plans for other clients?
+- What is the consultant's area of expertise? - Has the consultant ever completed a business plan? - Does the consultant's area of expertise match what you want them to do for you? - Has the consultant done similar work with business plans for other clients?

 Many consultants involved with business planning will have education in accounting, business management, agriculture, commerce, finance or economics.
-Consultants specializing in succession planning may also have post-secondary education in family counseling, mediation, estate planning, financial planning, or law.
 In many cases, experience is the teacher.